apache/pulsar/site/docs/latest/functions/api.md

 }
 ```

-Here's a simple example that takes a string as its input, adds an exclamation point to the end of the string, and then publishes the resulting string:
+Here's an example function that takes a string as its input, adds an exclamation point to the end of the string, and then publishes the resulting string:

 ```java
 import java.util.Function;